 We advance our mission through a regional Salish Sea network of seed-saving gardeners - farmers & advocates, through organizing & attending regional seed swaps supporting open exchange of seeds, through workshops and educational demonstrations at public events, and by researching, building and acquiring appropriate-scale seed processing equipment and storage facilities.

 Salish Seed Guild's mission is to honor the biodiversity of seeds grown in our local food shed and to encourage the caretaking of genetic seed diversity for future generations.

 We envision a future where a majority of local farmers and gardeners are saving at least some of their own seeds, with each individual playing a vital role in stewarding locally-adapted seed varieties and diversity.
+Become a member now.

 We envision a future where local farmers are once again educated and skilled in the art and science of selecting, harvesting, threshing, and cleaning seed of all types of food and medicinal plants.

 We envision a future where our local seed swaps are no longer dependent on seeds donated by large seed companies from outside the region, and instead become vital trading posts for local growers and seed stewards.

 We invite you to join us in seeding a thriving, equitable, and sustainable local food system!

 Seed Boxes are Leaving the Libraries May 23

 The seed distribution boxes are leaving Nooksack, Everson, and North Fork but are still available at the Rome Store, Inspiration Farm, Birchwood Food Desert, and Living Earth Herbs.
 Salish Seed Guild distributes seeds which are grown by members and purchased by donation.
 Thank you very much.